 When our good behavior springs from our deepest feelings, however, we have much more control.
 You are far more likely to follow the rules of the road if you are genuinely afraid of injuring someone.
 Once you know what it’s like to hit a pedestrian, you are going to be a lot more careful at crosswalks.

 The same holds true for physicians or nurses.
 That’s why rehabilitation programs do all they can to help violators recognize the real pain they have caused.
 “Violators need to develop the capacity to be thoughtful about the other person as a subjective human being, with their own needs and their own emotional experience,” says Graham.
 “Not just being able to tell a story about the narrow experience of how a patient was victimized, it’s being able to imagine someone else’s internal experience.
 It’s being interested in that and making it a part of the way they work.”

 Imagination plays an important role.
-“If you’re not in touch with the patient after an incident, you often don’t know what specific harm you’ve done,” says Stephen Schenthal, founder and CEO of Professional Boundaries, Inc. “But it’s important to acknowledge that you have inflicted serious harm.”
+“If you’re not in touch with the patient after an incident, you often don’t know what specific harm you’ve done,” says Stephen Schenthal, founder of PBI Education.
+“But it’s important to acknowledge that you have inflicted serious harm.”

 It doesn’t matter whether or not the violator knows the exact nature of the harm they have done.
 What does matter is that they understand how they would feel if they were the victim.
 Only someone who can imagine the pain they have caused can be trusted to avoid causing it again.

 So Dr. Jones has some work to do before the board will agree to restore his license.
 It’s not enough for him to swear he has learned his lesson.
 He has to convince the board that he fully grasps the harm he has done, feels genuine remorse, and never wants to do such harm again.